-To initiate an graceful shutdown of Open Shortest Path First (OSPF) protocol at the interface level, use the ip ospf shutdown command in interface configuration mode.
+To initiate an Open Shortest Path First (OSPF) protocol graceful shutdown at the interface level, use the ip ospf shutdown command in interface configuration mode.
 To restart the OSPF protocol on an interface, use the no form of this command.